dciabrin/ngdevkit/README.md

 This will compile the example and copy the replacement BIOS into directory `rom`.
 You can now run it with you favorite emulator.

+## Using the devkit

+Once compiled, the devkit is available in subdirectory `local`.
+In order to use it from the terminal, you need to set up various environment variables.
+This can be done automatically with:

+    eval $(make shellinit)

+You will then have access to all the binaries from the toolchain, including the emulator and the debugger.

+### Running the emulator

+Testing your ROM is quite straightforward.
+For instance, these are all the steps needed to compile and execute the example ROM:

+    eval $(make shellinit)
+    cd examples/01-helloworld
+    make
+    make nullbios
+    x86_64-gngeo -i rom puzzledp

+### Debugging your programs

+The devkit uses a modified version of GnGeo which supports remote debugging via GDB.
+In order to use that feature on the example ROM, you first need to start the emulator in debugger mode:

+    eval $(make shellinit)
+    cd examples/01-helloworld
+    x86_64-gngeo -i rom puzzledp -D

+With argument `-D`, the emulator waits for a connection from a GDB client on port `2159` of `localhost`.

+Then, run GDB with the original ELF file as a target instead of the final ROM file:

+    eval $(make shellinit)
+    cd examples/01-helloworld
+    m68k-neogeo-elf-gdb rom.elf

+The ELF file contains all the necessary data for the debugger, including functions, variables and source-level line information.

+Once GDB is started, connect to the emulator to start the the debugging session.
+For example:

+    (gdb) target remote :2159
+    Remote debugging using :2159
+    0x00c04300 in ?? ()
+    (gdb) b main.c:52
+    Breakpoint 1 at 0x57a: file main.c, line 52.
+    (gdb) c

 ## History